programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 # Create a database
 Here we will create a database which serves as a container for the tables we will store our information into.

 Open MySQL Workbench.
-Double-click on the *Local Instance MySQL57*  You should see a screen similar to the picture below.
+Double-click on the *Local Instance MySQL57*.
+After opening the Local Instance MySQL57 you should see a screen similar to the picture below.

 Using MySQL Workbench perform these steps:
 1. In the **Query window** type: